samipshah100/with-next-redux-wrapper-redux-persist/README.md

-## Next Redux Wrapper along with Redux Persist (& redux-thunk too) - A ready boilerplate for NEXT JS projects with persistent global state ✨
+## Next Redux TOOLKIT Wrapper along with Redux Persist (& redux-thunk too) - A ready boilerplate for NEXT JS projects with persistent global state ✨

+# Note: This is a fork from https://github.com/fazlulkarimweb/with-next-redux-wrapper-redux-persist remodelled to work with redux toolkit.#

 I just needed a simple persistent global state for my Next.js website.
 This is a redux boilerplate and I wrote it for myself at first to speed up my future project.
 Now I added extensive comment to help people understanding the whole implementation.